 The photo shows the obelisk at a corner with traffic lights, and the street sign reads "St George's Road".
 The buildings in the background provide other essential clues.
 We believe they are/were in Barkham Terrace.
 This was a Georgian terrace with a chapel in the middle.
-The chapel is the pedimented building shown in the photo and the modern building with the distinctive banding near the top can be clearly seen in Streetview today.
-However today the chapel no longer exists and has been replaced with an extension to the modern building in exactly the same style.
+Upton Chapel is the pedimented building shown in the photo and the modern building with the distinctive banding near the top can be clearly seen in Streetview today.
+The chapel was damaged in WW2, demolished in 1952 and replaced with an extension to the modern building in exactly the same style.
 And the white, classical building at the left?
 This can only be the gatehouse at the entrance to the grounds of the Hospital.
 We were confused at first since all these buildings seem too close but we assume that's an effect of the lens used in the camera.

 We thank Mark Brady for sharing this photo.
 We'd like to thank the source but Mark found it on the internet a long time ago and can't remember the website (we've all been there).
 And after we'd done all this photo-examination he sent us a map showing the location of the obelisk - exactly where we'd laboriously deduced it was.